Food and Journeys®

 The next day, start your pane Toscano dough by combining one and a quarter of a teaspoon of yeast with one-third cup of warm water and set aside until it becomes foamy.

-Once you see a dough starts to form, replace the flat beater with the dough hook and continue mixing until you get a smooth, soft dough.
+Once you see a dough starts to form, replace the flat beater with the hook and continue mixing until you get a smooth, soft dough.

 Cover with a clean kitchen towel, then set aside until it doubles in size.

-Divide the dough into two portions (photo 5).
+Divide the dough into two portions.

 Cover with a kitchen towel and set aside until it becomes (almost) double in size.
 It generally takes forty-five to sixty minutes.

-When the dough is almost ready, preheat your oven to 230°C (450°F).
+When it is almost ready, preheat your oven to 230°C (450°F).

 Uncover the dough and place the tray in the middle of the oven.